 The death of Umberto Eco took me by surprise, as have (already!) so many celebrity deaths this year.
-I was mildly saddened by his news, remembering ’The Name of the Rose’ from way back in college.
+I was mildly saddened by the news, remembering ’The Name of the Rose’ from way back in college.
 I was also aware that Eco was an erudite philosopher of contemporary society and a semiotician, but I had never investigated his ideas outside of his novels, which also deal with philosophical problems beneath the fictional narratives.

 Then I arrived in Italy and saw his new book, called “Pape Satàn Aleppe: Chronicle of a Liquid Society.”
 The book consists of a series of short philosophical essays originally published during the years 2000-2015 in the periodical l’Espresso, in the section entitled “La bustina di Minerva.”
 The book was originally scheduled to be published this May, but was rush-released a week after news of Eco’s death on February 19 was reported.